Pan American Airways Photos

 Bob Winter in Pan Am Mechanics Uniform, Miami, FL

-Robert S. Winter, II worked for Pan American Airways from 1940 in Miami, Florida unti his retirement in 1980 at Kennedy Airport--a career that spanned forty years.
+Robert S. Winter, Jr. worked for Pan American Airways from 1940 in Miami, Florida unti his retirement in 1980 at Kennedy Airport--a career that spanned forty years.
 His specialty was electronics, especially instrumentation.
 These photo were in his collections.

 Bob attended a variety of schools.